krateng/maloja/README.md

 > **IMPORTANT**: With the update 2.7, the backend has been reworked to use a password.
 With a normal installation, you are asked to provide a password on setup.
 If you use docker or skip the setup for other reasons, you need to provide the environment variable `MALOJA_FORCE_PASSWORD` on first startup.

 > **IMPORTANT**: With the update 2.9, the API endpoints have changed.
-I tried to make it backwards compatible, but if your scrobbler breaks, try to update the url first.
+I tried to make it backwards compatible, but if your scrobbler breaks, try to update the URL first.

 ## Table of Contents
 * [Why not Last.fm / Libre.fm / GNU FM?](#why-not-lastfm--librefm--gnu-fm)